 The amount of your monthly benefit is based on a formula that’s meant to be actuarially neutral.
 That basically means you should get the same total amount of benefits over the course of your retirement regardless of the age at which you first claim benefits.

 Your monthly benefit will be reduced if you claim before reaching what the SSA calls your “full retirement age,” an age set by the SSA that depends on the year you were born.
 For example, full retirement age for a person born in 1955 is 66 years and 2 months, while full retirement age for anyone born in 1960 or later is 67.

 If you delay claiming until after your full retirement age, you will receive an even bigger monthly benefit once you do claim.
-For every year you hold off past full retirement age, your benefit will jump by as much as 8 percent.
+For every year you hold off past full retirement age, your benefit will jump by as much as 8%.

 The SSA’s “Quick Calculator” can give you a rough idea of your own benefit amount based on when you plan to retire.

 A custom analysis of your claiming options, offered by specialized companies like Social Security Choices, can further help you determine when the best time is for you to claim your benefits.

-As he details in the video below, Money Talks News founder Stacy Johnson himself got an analysis from Social Security Choices.
-To learn more about it — including how to land a discount on the cost of your report — check out “Maximize Your Social Security.”
+Money Talks News founder Stacy Johnson himself got an analysis from Social Security Choices.
+To learn more about such a report — including how to land a discount on the cost of your report — check out “Maximize Your Social Security.”

 2. You might outlive your other retirement income